 - All trunks must originate from one logical device, and lead to one logical destination device.
 Usually, a trunk connects two physical devices together with multiple links.
 However, in some networks, a single logical device may include multiple physical devices, such as when switches are configured in a stack, or when using VLAGs (see "Virtual Link Aggregation Groups" on page 155).
-In such cases, links in a trunk are allowed to connect to multiple physical devices because they act as one logical device. - Any physical switch port can belong to only one trunk group. - Trunking from third-party devices must comply with Cisco[®] EtherChannel[®] technology. - All ports in a trunk must have the same link configuration (speed, duplex, flow control), the same VLAN properties, and the same Spanning Tree, storm control, and ACL configuration.
-It is recommended that the ports in a trunk be members of the same VLAN. - Each trunk inherits its port configuration (speed, flow control, tagging) from the first member port.
-As additional ports are added to the trunk, their settings must be changed to match the trunk configuration. - When a port leaves a trunk, its configuration parameters are retained. - You cannot configure a trunk member as a monitor port in a port-mirroring configuration. - Trunks cannot be monitored by a monitor port; however, trunk members can be monitored.
+In such cases, links in a trunk are allowed to connect to multiple physical devices because they act as one logical device. - Any physical switch port can belong to only one trunk group. - Trunking from third-party devices must comply with Cisco[®] EtherChannel[®] technology. - All trunk member ports must be assigned to the same VLAN configuration before the trunk can be enabled. - When an active port is configured in a trunk, the port becomes a trunk member when you enable the trunk.
+The Spanning Tree parameters for the port then change to reflect the new trunk settings. - All trunk members must be in the same Spanning Tree Group (STG) and can belong to only one Spanning Tree Group (STG).
+However if all ports are tagged, then all trunk ports can belong to multiple STGs. - If you change the Spanning Tree participation of any trunk member to enabled or disabled, the Spanning Tree participation of all trunk members changes similarly. - When a trunk is enabled, the trunk's Spanning Tree participation setting takes precedence over that of any trunk member. - You cannot configure a trunk member as a monitor port in a port-mirroring configuration. - Trunks cannot be monitored by a monitor port; however, trunk members can be monitored. - All ports in static trunks must be have the same link configuration (speed, duplex, flow control).